Say Bory: Overcoming crisis at the Constitutional Council

-In a letter dated 8 June 1998, as President of the Cambodian Bar Association Say Bory challenged Chea Sim "to protect the prestige and honor of the Constitutional Council" saying that the latter should not have presided over two sessions of the Supreme Council of Magistracy in order to undermine the creation of the Constitutional Council.
+In a letter dated 8 June 1998, as President of the Cambodian Bar Association Say Bory challenged Chea Sim "to protect the prestige and honor of the Constitutional Council" saying that the latter should not have presided over two sessions of the Supreme Council of Magistracy and that doing that had undermined the creation of the Constitutional Council.
 When the Constitutional Council first met on 15 June 1998, Royal appointee Pung Peng Cheng stepped down and was replaced by Say Bory while other appointees of the King never attended any Council meetings.
 On September 2, 1998, Say Bory was one of the main authors of a scathing report from within the Constitutional Council that surfaced in King Norodom Sihanouk's monthly bulletin adding weight to the opposition's accusations that the nation's top legal body is biased toward the Cambodian People's Party.
 In fact, a mechanism for judicial review was guaranteed under the 1993 Constitution by the establishment of a Constitutional Council, but the controversial context in which the relevant law was adopted and the council established led to general allegations of a lack of credibility of the body:

 In 2001, Say Borin was critical of a ban on meetings concerning the border dispute between Vietnam and Cambodia suggesting that "Cambodia has no freedom of expression".

 In September 2014, Say Bory began working as legal advisor to Kem Sokha, leader of the opposition, in his new role as first deputy president of parliament.

 Contribution

 Defending Khieu Samphan

-Along with controversial French lawyer Jacques Vergès, Say Boury was the defense lawyer of Khmer rouge criminal Khieu Samphan.
+Along with controversial French lawyer Jacques Vergès, Say Boury was the defense lawyer of Khmer Rouge criminal Khieu Samphan.